-- An outline of his or her research interests, a proposed research agenda, a rationale for conducting this research at SSPP, and how this research complements the work of our faculty;
+- Outline of research interests, a proposed research agenda, a rationale for conducting this research at Duke, and how this research complements the work of our faculty

-- A letter of support from the applicant’s department, school or university; and
+- Letter of support from the applicant’s department, school or university

-The Visiting Professorship includes a modest level of financial support to cover the cost of housing, airfare and a living stipend for up to one semester/4 months.
+The Visiting Professorship includes a modest financial support to cover the cost of housing, airfare and a living stipend for up to one semester/4 months.

 All material can be mailed to the following address:

 Magdalena Yesil Visiting Professor Award,

 Durham, NC 27708-0239, USA